Urban Systems

-Much more than just the physical and built environment, Urban Infrastructure encompasses the material, socio-cultural, economic, and legal-regulatory systems that govern, optimise, and advance our cities.
+Much more than just the physical and built environment, Urban Systems encompasses the material, socio-cultural, economic, and legal-regulatory systems that govern, optimise, and advance our cities.

 WINSTON CHOW